railsbridge-montreal/curriculum/views/installfest/install/windows.markdown

 # Install Ruby on Windows

 Installing Ruby and Rails on Windows is easy thanks to the RailsBridge Virtual Machine.
 This setup will give you Ruby, Rails, Git and the Bash shell.
 Let's get started.

 Make sure you have performed the [pre-workshop steps](/pre_workshop).

 ## Step 1.

 Launch the Git Shell.
 You can find a shortcut on your Desktop (grey circle with a cat), or locate **Git Shell** in All Programs under GitHub.
 A new (mostly black) window will open.

 ## Step 2.

+If the file *railsbridgevm-3.2-a.box* file you downloaded before the workshop isn't on your desktop, move it there.

 Then type the following commands.
 Press ENTER after each command and wait for the operation to finish before typing the next one.